 The historic market town of Epsom has all the regular high street stores you need and a wonderful choice of independent shops too.
 Regular markets and events and a choice of restaurants, cafes and bars make the town centre a great place to shop and a fun-filled place to spend the day.

-Anchored by the House of Fraser, the Ashley Centre provides a range of retailers including Marks & Spencer, H&M, Next, Pandora, Boots, Body Shop, Thorntons, Monsoon, WHSmith, New Look and Waitrose.
-The market place hosts the Thursday and Saturday regular markets, and the much-loved Farmers’ Market on the first Sunday of each month.
+The Ashley Centre provides a wide range of retailers including Marks & Spencer, H&M, Next, Pandora, Boots, Body Shop, Thorntons, Monsoon, WH Smith, New Look and Waitrose.
+The Market Place hosts the Thursday and Saturday regular markets, and the much-loved Farmers’ Market on the first Sunday of each month.

-The pavement cafés fronting the market place make it a social hub and great place to relax and enjoy the many street food kiosks.
+The pavement cafés and restaurants fronting the Market Place make it a social hub and great place to relax and enjoy the many street food kiosks.
 Rosebery Park to the south of the Ashley Centre provides picnicking opportunities and places to relax.

-Businesses in Epsom are looking seriously at whether they’d like to set up a Business Improvement District to strengthen the competitiveness of the town centre.
+At the end of 2017 businesses across Epsom Town Centre voted to set up a Business Improvement District to strengthen the competitiveness of the town centre.
 These business-led, business-funded bodies aim to improve the business conditions in a town centre, boost footfall, make the area more attractive to shoppers, customers, clients and staff.

-Tucked away from the many parades of shops lining the A240, Stoneleigh Broadway is something of a tranquil haven of thriving independent shops.
-The shopping area is divided by the train station (Stoneleigh) with most shops on the south side of the railway line.
-A Co-Op and a Budgens complement the range of independent shops from butchers, antique shop, head shop, clothes and jewellery, chemists, electrical shops, a library, post office, pubs, bars, cafes, and restaurants.
+Immediately adjoining the busy Waterloo mainline, Stoneleigh Broadway provides a tranquil haven of thriving independent shops.
+The shopping area is divided by the train station (Stoneleigh) with most shops to the east of the railway line.
+A Co-Op and a Budgens complement the range of independent shops from butchers, antique shop, clothes and jewellery, chemists, electrical shops, a library, post office, pubs, bars, cafes, and restaurants.

-Most local needs will be catered for on the shopping parades along the A240 Kingston Road with its post office, Aldi store, range of cafes, restaurants and takeaways and other useful retailers and services.
-A particular strength is also home improvement and supplies – with electrical shops, lighting, furniture and pre-loved furniture, flooring, window shops, conservatory blinds and awnings, carpet cleaners, plumbing and heating supplies.
+Most local needs are catered for on the shopping parades along the A240 Kingston Road with its post office, Aldi store, range of cafes, restaurants and takeaways and other useful retailers and services.
+Of particular note are the range of shops offering home improvement supplies – with electrical shops, lighting, furniture and pre-loved furniture, flooring, window shops, conservatory blinds and awnings, carpet cleaners, plumbing and heating goods.